Current & Upcoming

 - Alice’s fiber composition “No Hard Hats Required” was selected for a Juror’s Choice Award in the national juried exhibition “Consequences” at the Arc Gallery, San Francisco, CA

 - “I’m a Frayed Knot” at Orange Coast College Frank M. Doyle Arts Pavilion in Costa Mesa, CA. Invitational exhibition.

 - “Faces of Color” exhibition at Bethune Cookman University, Daytona Beach, FL, Invitational exhibit.

 - “I Am America: Black Genealogy Through the Eye of an Artist” invitational exhibit at the San Francisco Main Public Library.
 Read more about the exhibit.

-- Alice’s quilt “Entre Nous,” was juried into the prestigious exhibition of contemporary quilting, Quilt National 2011 entre no. The Dairy Barn Arts Center, Athens, OH.
+- Alice’s quilt “Entre Nous,” was juried into the prestigious exhibition of contemporary quilting, Quilt National 2011.
+The Dairy Barn Arts Center, Athens, OH.

 - “500 Art Quilts” Exhibit at Houston International Quilt Festival

 - “Journey of Hope in America: Quilts Inspired by President Barack Obama” at the National Afro-American Museum and Cultural Center in Wilberforce, Ohio.

 - Two works (“Roots” and “Love in Bloom”) were on display in the residence of the United States Ambassador to Namibia as part of the ART in Embassies Program.